Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Construction of configurations

-We start the construction as in \cite[Section 7]{PetSer} : we divide the domain between a neighborhood of the boundary, where the density is not bounded below and which must be treated “by hand”, and a large interior.
-We recall that $\Sigma$ is the support of the equilibrium measure $\meseq$.
-We let $\Sigma'= N^{1/d} \Sigma$ (which depends on $N$) be its blown-up and $\meseq'(x')= \meseq (N^{-1/d} x')$ the blow-up of the equilibrium measure, and recall that its density is bounded above by $\om$.
+We start the construction by dividing the domain between a neighborhood of $\Gamma$ (see \ref{H5}), where the density might not be bounded below and which must be treated “by hand”, and a large interior.
+We recall that $\Sigma$ is the support of the equilibrium measure $\meseq$, that for $N \geq 1$ we let $\Sigma' := N^{1/\d} \Sigma$ and $\meseq' (x') := \meseq(N^{-1/\d} x')$.
+We also recall that, by Assumption \ref{H4}, the density of $\meseq'$ is bounded above by some $\om$.

-For convenience we recall the construction of \cite[Section 7]{PetSer}.
-For $t>0$ we define the tubular neighborhood of $\p \Sigma'$ and its boundary to be